 - Client Satisfaction Questionnaires (In-house only).
 Ask your client(s) to complete these prior to or during their last session for the semester and turn into the front desk.
 Copies of this form can be obtained from the front desk or off of One Drive. - Clock Hours.
 Have all hours entered into CALIPSO and submitted for CI or Supervisor approval. - Final Clinic Practicum Evaluation (CPE) form and grade.
 Review with your Clinic Instructor or Supervisor who will then submit your evaluation and grade.
 Be sure that your supervisor rates you on all disorders that you treated that semester and includes signatures at the bottom. - Supervisor Feedback Evaluations: Complete the Supervisor Feedback form on CALIPSO for your primary CI/supervisor and any secondary CI/supervisors who you have been assigned to for a majority of the semester.
 Please complete this feedback prior to your final meeting with your CI.
-CIs and Supervisors will not see these evaluations until after your final grade has been posted. - Site Placement Evaluations.
-We are now completing the "Off-campus Placement Evaluations" on Calipso.
+CIs and Supervisors will not see these evaluations until after your final grade has been posted. - 500 Section Evaluation Kit: We are no longer completing Evaluation Kit for 500.00 clinic sections.
+Please inquire with your instructor of your lab class on how students will evaluation the class.
+558 Interns are to complete the 558 Evaluation Kit form. - Site Placement Evaluations.
+We are now completing the "Off-campus Placement Evaluations" on CALIPSO.
 Please complete these on the site (s) that you reported to for a majority of the semester.
 This includes UNMSLHC (in-house). - Return all materials into the Test and Materials Library and/or your CI.
 Special arrangements must be made with your CI if you need materials beyond this date.
-Please return any borrowed CI materials back to your CI. - Assure that protected health information on clients is deleted from cell phones, flashdrives, video cameras, emails, and computers.
+Please return any borrowed CI materials back to your CI. - Assure that protected health information on clients is deleted from cell phones, flash drives, video cameras, emails, and computers.
 Your CI/Supervisor may also be checking your electronic devices to assure that this is done. - Last but not least: Remember that your Clinic Instructor or Supervisor has spent invaluable time in supervising you this semester.
 A "thank you" and/or some other token of appreciation goes a long way.